Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Coloring the screenshots
 -----------------

-If your RNA-seq data has a lot of tracks and you want to check TSSs, it will be painful for distinguish the tracks of TEX+ and TEX-.
-Therefore, we provide a subcommand ``color_png`` for coloring your screenshots.
+If you have numerous samples and you want to check TSSs, it will be painful for distinguish the tracks of TEX+ and TEX-.
+Therefore, we provide a subcommand ``color_png`` to color your screenshots.

 ::